A Hub of Generosity

 CHILDREN & THE ARTS

-In the summer of 2016, Union adopted Junior Players (link to org) as our cause.
+In the summer of 2016, Union adopted Junior Players as our cause.
 We hosted preview nights for major performances and partnered on programming that helped aspiring actors get to know and learn from professional Dallas actors.
 Customers donated over $5,000 and we rallied hundreds of attendees to Junior Players performances.

 CHILDREN WITH SPECIAL NEEDS